 A faulty sink sprayer is not a life-threatening problem, but it is definitely an inconvenience, and if left unattended can damage the rest of your sink unit.
-An erractic or leaking sprayer is something that you can repair, but do not be ashamed to call a Commercial Service technician to ensure the repair is completed properly.
+An erratic or leaking sprayer is something that you can repair, but do not be ashamed to call a Commercial Service technician to ensure the repair is completed properly.
 Before you dive in and start taking everything apart, though, be sure you know exactly what the root of the problem is.

-Inside of your faucet is an element called a diverter, which is what directs water from your facuet to the sprayer after you hold the spray head’s trigger.
+Inside of your faucet is an element called a diverter, which is what directs water from your faucet to the sprayer after you hold the spray head’s trigger.
 Signs of it messing up include very little water coming out when you use the sprayer, water continuing to come out of the faucet when you use the sprayer, and the sprayer pulsating during use.
 Often times a diverter needs a bit of light scrubbing with a toothbrush and a good rinse, but because it can be tricky to get to, you may just prefer to just completely replace your diverter.

 Diverter styles and removal procedures vary greatly.
 Some are small valves, while others are larger cylinders that may not even look like a valve.
 A decent amount of new diverters are not even inside of the faucet, but are instead connected to the sprayer hose below.
 Therefore, the first step of replacing or repairing your diverter is to find a manual of your sink.